 To maximize our time, we ate our late lunch, hurriedly checked in to our accommodation, and went to the church of St. Mary the Virgin before proceeding to the hanging coffins.
 Rain seems to have liked us so much, as we’re descending going to the site, the rain poured heavily with hails… and we’re soaking wet again.
 Fortunately, our guide knows a small cave where we stayed for a while.
-The valley where the coffins are located has good acoustics, where you can hear your scream throughout the valley, thus it is called Echo Valley.
+The valley where the coffins are located has good acoustics, and you can hear your scream throughout the valley, thus it is called Echo Valley.

 Our guide shared with us the stories behind the hanging coffins, for he himself is a member of a Kankanaey Tribe, an indigenous tribe that lives in Sagada.
 They put their dead in these coffins and the height depends on the status of that individual.
 Their tribe forced the dead body to be in a fetal position as it represents the start of a new life.
-They also have this tradition wherein they try to seize the body and when blood spills on them they believed they will receive a bountiful harvest and good life.
+They also have this tradition wherein they try to seize the body and when blood spills on them they believe they will receive a bountiful harvest and good life.

 A lot of restaurants and inns have sprouted throughout the years to cater to the rising number of tourists.
 There are cheap and expensive ones but we chose the carinderia near our accommodation.
-That night, we shared conversations with our new foreign friends before we go to sleep.
+That night, we shared conversations with our new foreign friends before we went to sleep.

 KILTEPAN PEAK AND THE SEA OF CLOUDS